BorisNaum/go-wanchain/docs/slot_time_coordinate_and_chain_halt_recovery.md

 ### disadvantage
 * slot time is offset time, the calculation turns complicated
 * after recovering chain, the the epoch for the last valid block for recovering need to record more than one start time, which will bring more work to do for the block verify in downloading process
-* for the current wanchain system, there are more modification for code,such as header verify, slot time caculation and epoch start time recording ...
+* for the current wanchain system, there are more modification for code,such as header verify, slot time calculation and epoch start time recording ...
 * difficult to coordinate with partners to upgrade gwan programe and keep online